 That gesture we still see at a moment of triumph, in stadiums too when thousands do “the wave”—a human being proudly lifts their arms in a kind of cosmic hail.
-WOOP is a wave of workers’ power going round the world.
+WOOP is a wave of workers’ power reveling round the world.

 Think of how many aspects of human being it expresses: celebration of being alive, bold strength, inter-acknowledgment, prayer, appeal, fulfillment, gratitude, embrace, affirmation, exhilarated joy.
-In fact this gesture also relates to human families across real time, from ancestors to children—and, to rebirth and resurrection.
+In fact this form and gesture also relates to human families across real time, from ancestors to children—and, to rebirth and resurrection.

 That reveling figure, the spirit in the body rising, goes well with a Woop! aloud.
 For the capital enemy of Profit is true satisfaction.

 This I’d make the basis for WOOP’s sign of worldwide solidarity.
 From a human past to a present and future worthy of our ancestors’ vision, courage, sacrifice, and luminous joy.

 “Keep your face in the crooked feed-trough.”
 “Keep Working, Keep Paying, and Keep Quiet.”
 “Play the game,” winks Profit, “and you’ll be alright.”
 Profit, Advantage and Power fool us every day, till they walk away laughing from another sucker’s grave.
 Nothing is more sure than our own and the planet’s turn unless we act, all together now, for change.

 What I most believe is that You believe in the value of your life.
 That you have the hands-on power you say you cannot find.
 And, that a life beyond Profit is our best individual chance to show the world what we’ve really got inside.
 You and I are the cutting edges of evolution—of Nature’s Imagination.
 What do we do with that?